Bradley University student from Chicago killed in Peoria shooting

 CHICAGO (WLS) --A Bradley University freshman from Chicago was killed early Sunday in an off-campus shooting in Peoria, according to a tweet by the university.

-Nasjay Murry, who was studying biomedical science, was shot at about 1:45 a.m.
+Nasjay Murry, 18, was shot at about 1:45 a.m.
 Peoria police responded to a report of shots fired at a residence in the 1800 block of West Bradley Avenue and found three people shot.

-Murry and another man were pronounced dead at the scene, police said.
+Murry and a man were pronounced dead at the scene, police said.

+Peoria County Coroner Jamie Harwood identified the man killed as 22-year-old Anthony Polnitz.

 A third victim, a woman, was taken to a local hospital with a non-life threatening injury.